 Those worried about the Pilot potentially not offering the power and performance that you're looking for, you need not fret.
 There's one available powertrain for the 2022 Pilot, and this is an incredible advantage for the base model as it'll perform identically to the higher-tier trims in regards to horsepower, torque, fuel efficiency, and even towing.
 The engine that we see this year is the same as last year's, a 3.5L V6.
 With both an adequate size and ample performance, many times, you might think an engine of this caliber will eat through fuel.
 This isn't the case on the 2022 Pilot we're pleased to report.

-The 3.5L V6 engine inside of the 2022 Pilot will also come paired with a 9-speed automatic transmission.
+The 3.5L V6 engine inside of the this new Honda vehicle will also come paired with a 9-speed automatic transmission.
 This will provide a happy medium for a majority of drivers as it's inevitably punchier than a 6-speed automatic transmission and better than even an 8-speed.
 Horsepower and torque for this engine are also quite decent at 280 hp and 262 lb-ft of torque.
 The V6 manages to perform quite well, and this also means that towing is entirely possible with this SUV.
 Some may be hoping for a V8 or a turbocharged engine, but that's not necessary as the V6 inside of the Pilot currently will do the job perfectly fine.
 Towing capacity for this vehicle caps out at 5,000 lbs if you have all-wheel drive and 3,500 lbs if you have front-wheel drive.

 Lastly, fuel efficiency is a strong suit for this engine, which becomes even more impressive after you consider the performance profile that it has.
 As is normally the case, all-wheel drive models will be slightly less efficient than front-wheel drive models, but the difference is not substantial enough to exclusively warrant your decision. front-wheel drive models will get EPA-estimated ratings of 20 mpg city and 27 highway, while all-wheel drive models are rated for 19 mpg city and 26 highway, so a difference of 1 mpg for both city and highway travel isn't too severe.**